 Today, I’m discussing what you should be doing right now, specifically, four things you should be doing to prepare for your applications.
 If you’re a freshman in college and getting ready to apply to medical school, and you’re planning on applying in May or June of this year, or whatever year you’re listening to this, then this one will be a little bit more applicable to you.

-Kindly check out Next Step Test Prep and their new Medical School Admissions Consulting, where they’ve partnered with me to help students with their medical school application.
-Save some money on those admissions services using the same promo code MSHQ.
+Kindly check out Blueprint MCAT (formerly Next Step Test Prep) and their new Medical School Admissions Consulting, where they’ve partnered with me to help students with their medical school application.
+Need MCAT Prep?
+Save on tutoring, classes, and full-length practice tests by using promo code “MSHQ” for 10% off Next Step full-length practice tests or “MSHQTOC” for $50 off MCAT tutoring or the Next Step MCAT Course at Blueprint MCAT (formerly Next Step Test Prep)!

 [03:05] Letters of Recommendation